-Before your road trip, spend a few hours prepping your food and water.
+Before your road trip, spend a few hours prepping your food and water and put in your bag.
 Bring easy to make snacks like burritos, rice cakes, or baked potatoes.
 Also, pack at least 5 gallons of emergency water in your car.
 Bringing a good water filter is also a great idea.

 Don’t spoil the moment.
 A bike road trip can easily become one of the most memorable experiences in your life.
 With the right preparation and avoiding the 6 common mistakes we’ve discussed in this article, you and your crew are in for a ride of the lifetime.